eurasiancities/eurasiancities/_essays/alex-yemelianenko.md

-of helplessness, and the fact that I was not able to get rid of the oppressive state of mind, that at the moment I was staying at the edge of the abyss where mankind could disappear forever; I was also comparing my feelings when I saw the ancient pyramids
+of helplessness, and the fact that I was not able to get rid of the oppressive state of mind, that at the moment I was staying at the edge of the abyss where mankind could disappear forever; I was also comparing my feelings when I saw the ancient pyramids in Egypt with those that I experienced in Pryp'yat'.
+The feelings and emotions were extremely opposite: in Egypt, they were positive and exciting, while in Pryp'yat' emotions were horrifying and disgusting.
+But, nonetheless, I definitely recommend visiting this place; and not only in order to see what could happen with the deserted town, but also in order to feel the full depth of misbehaviour with the Mother Nature and nuclear energy.

 <p align="center">
 <img src="/images/alex/image8.jpg" alt="drawing" style="width:600px; text-align:center;"/>